 “[T]he Arbitrator finds that the Club has established the existence of a type of force majeure having disrupted and negatively affected its organization and activities during at least the first half of the 2013-2014 season, i.e. from August to December 2013, since the Club had no responsibility for and no control over the postponement of the Lebanese first division basketball championship during that period.
 Furthermore, that disruption will necessarily have complicated the Club’s financial situation due to absence of official games and the requirements of sponsors.”
 (Anis Georges Feghali v.
 Cercle sportif maristes, Champville club, BAT 0529/14, Award of July 31, 2014 (emphasis added)).

-Deciding ex aequo et bono, the arbitrator did not release the club from all its obligations but took into account, inter alia, the existence of a force majeure situation in assessing the amount to be awarded to the player.
+The parties having expressly agreed that their dispute would be adjudicated ex aequo et bono, the arbitrator declined to release the club from all of its obligations but took into account, inter alia, the existence of a force majeure situation in assessing the amount to be awarded to the player.

 On April 20, 2020, in view of the impact of the COVID-19 crisis on contracts between basketball clubs and their players/coaches, BAT published the “COVID-19 Guidelines,” which were issued by BAT’s President, Vice-President and Arbitrators.
 These guidelines aim to address specific substantive issues, such as the contractual consequences arising out of competitions being suspended or prematurely terminated as a result of the pandemic.
 To that end, the guidelines set out certain (non-binding) principles, which are presented as being “just and fair solutions, under the ex aequo et bono standard, to those substantive issues.”
 For example, amicable settlements are strongly encouraged to resolve disputes arising out of the COVID-19 crisis, the pandemic does not give either party just cause to unilaterally terminate a contract, and, depending on the circumstances, specific adjustments should be made to parties’ contractual obligations.